+Can we use essential oils for dogs to help our beloved pooches?
 A dog relies on its sense of smell to interpret the world, just as much as people rely on sight.
 Why…?
 Because a dog’s nose dominates its sensory detection capabilities and provides it with huge amounts of information.
 Whereas a human has around 5 million scent receptors, a dog can have as many as 300 million – 60 times as many!
 A dog’s brain reflects this – it is specialized for identifying scents.
 The percentage of the dog’s brain that is devoted to analyzing smells is 40 times bigger than the percentage in a human!
 That’s why dogs identify smells between 1,000 to 10,000 times better than humans.

 What does this mean when we think about essential oils, some of the most potent and powerful smelling substances in nature?
-The article below from Fabulous Farm Girl (see full accreditation and link below), addresses the possible uses of using these oils to benefit your best friend.
+The facts below from Fabulous Farm Girl (see full accreditation and link below), addresses the possible uses of using these oils to benefit your best friend.
 But don’t be surprised if he finds it a bit overwhelming!!!

 Essential Oils For Dogs